wadmp/wadmp.github.io/src/gen3/docs/vpn/networks/README.md

 ⚠️ Note: When in UI on a device via VPN Proxy link, size of file that can be uploaded is limited to 256 MB.

+⚠️ Known Issue: Proxy links do not work when the device has Firmware versions 6.5.1 or 6.5.0.
+Please update Firmware on the device.

 #### LANS

 ![VPN Networks](../../images/vpn/vpn_device_lans.png)